DFC-OpenSource/ox-ctrl/README.md

 ```
 - Install the kernel for user ppa IO;
   - https://github.com/ivpi/linux-liblnvm
 - Blacklist the nvme driver (not necessary in QEMU.
-For the DFC, we use an OX-enabled driver);
+For the DFC, the driver must be loaded later);
+  - In /etc/default/grub -> modify line to: GRUB_CMDLINE_LINUX_DEFAULT="quiet splash modprobe.blacklist=nvme"
 - Install liblightnvm;
   - https://github.com/ivpi/linux-liblnvm
 - Install nvme-cli;